lumifyio/lumify-data/deployment/README.md

 setup
 =====

-- ssh from the puppet server to namenode and run:
+- ssh from the puppet server to the namenode and run:

 ```
 /root/setup_config.sh